Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Enhanced-Data-Service.md

 ## Mimimum Requirements - Option B

 <!-- theme: info -->
-> The below parameters are the minimum required to submit an EDS request, however it is recommended to submit as much optional data as possible to provide better fraud protection.
+> The below parameters are the minimum required to submit an EDS request; however it is recommended to submit as much optional data as possible to provide better fraud protection.

 <!--
 type: tab